cawel/notes-binder/en/documentaries/The Story of India/Episode 4 - Ages of Gold.md

 # The Story of India: Ages of Gold

-During the dark ages of Europe (400 AD), India has a Golden Age
+During the dark ages of Europe (400 AD), India had a Golden Age

 ## Tale of Rama
 * a story about the god who came down to Earth as a king who defeated evil and ruled with justice